svgeesus/PNG-ICC-tests/README.md

-# Readme for PNG tests of iCCP chunk
+# PNG tests of iCCP chunk

 ## How to run the tests